xdatalinq/readme-generator/README.md

   * [License](#license)

   ## Description
   You can quickly and easily generate a README file by using this command-line application.
+Built with:
+  * JavaScript
+  * Node.js

   ## Installation
   Install node, and dependencies.
 Run "node index" to launch.